the seduction

 so why use it? topology.

 the practical test is three conditions at once: you need O(1) unlinking (elements come and go constantly), you can't afford heap fragmentation (or you are the heap), and the size of the world is known.
-128 voices, 4096 bodies, 81 sudoku cells. when the cap isn't a constraint but a fact about the domain, the fixed array stops being a limitation and becomes the point. you're not managing memory. you're sculpting a closed universe where things rearrange without ever leaving home.
+128 voices, 4096 bodies, 81 sudoku cells. when the cap is a fact about the domain rather than a budget you picked, the fixed array stops being a limitation and becomes the point.

 standard arrays are about values. vec[i] is just a bucket. if you swap index 4 and 5, the values move. the identity of "slot 4" is generic.